AnyLog-co/documentation/deployments/Docker/operator_node_deployment_process.md

 # Deployment Process
 The following provides insight the work being done in the background to deploy the Operator node.

-For directions to start a master node please visit the [operator node](deploying_node.md) document.
+For directions to start an Operator node please visit the [deployment process](deploying_node.md) document. configurations used for this deployment can be found [here](https://raw.githubusercontent.com/AnyLog-co/deployments/master/docker-compose/anylog-operator/anylog_configs.env)

 ## Steps
 1. Set parameters such as: